PatWie/cuda-design-patterns/README.md

 **Reasons:**

 -  Most CIs do not have a CUDA runtime installed.
-Whenever, `WITH_CUDA=ON` the test code for CUDA will be also build.
+Whenever, `WITH_CUDA=ON` is activated the test code for CUDA will be also build.
--  FindCuda might be more robust than a custom Makefile
+-  FindCuda might be more robust than a custom makefile.